Frequently Asked Questions

 No, I am a Dietetic Technician studying to become a Dietitian.
 My Instagram handle is @celiacdietitian because I wanted to secure the handle for when I graduate.
 I work tirelessly to ensure that it is clear that I am DTR and Student, not a Dietitian yet.

-You know you have celiac disease if you have been tested by your doctor and diagnosed by your doctor.
+You know you have celiac disease if you have been tested and diagnosed by your doctor.
 There are over 300+ symptoms of celiac disease and you can not be diagnosed solely based on symptoms, you need to be tested for it.

 There are over 300+ known symptoms of celiac disease, some common ones are: